RAFT – a medical research charity dedicated to improving the lives of children and adults that have suffered physical trauma.

 Our overriding focus is determining what research will bring the greatest benefit to patients and delivering it to them in the shortest possible time.

 Research today; treatment tomorrow

 As a medical research charity, it is vital that our work makes a difference.
 When we decide to launch a new programme of research, we start with a specific patient need that is within our area of expertise.
-Next we will evaluate any existing solutions and other research projects and the likely end benefit to patients they might offer.
-After evaluating al the information, this we look for an area where RAFT can make a tangible difference.
-Finally look at how we can take the project forward.
+Next we will evaluate existing solutions, other research projects and the likely end benefit to patients they might offer.
+After evaluating all of the information, we look for an area where RAFT can make a tangible difference.
+Finally we look at the best way we can take the project forward.

-A major and the most essential starting point of our research is our direct dialogue with patients and caregivers.
-This is vital in helping us steer our efforts in the right direction and to allow us to focus on result oriented research in areas that really need to be advanced.
+The starting point for our research is direct dialogue with patients and caregivers.
+Their input ensures that our research moves in the right direction and is focused on the areas where the need is greatest.
 We never lose sight of the fact that the community and the people within in it is where it all begins.

 Our current research projects include:

 RAFT receives no Government funding and relies on donations and grants from individuals, grant-making trusts and companies.
 Our research programmes are supported by generous donors who share our vision and believe in our potential.